Federal facial recognition is coming to Sea-Tac Airport; Delta Air Lines will be first to use it

 It’s partnering with airlines like Delta to get that done.
 And it wants the Port of Seattle, which oversees Sea-Tac, to join the effort, along with 27 other airport administrators around the country.

-For many Americans, facial recognition is a privilege they’re willing to pay for, including to bypass airport security with a $179/year subscription to CLEAR.
+For many Americans, facial recognition is a privilege they’re willing to pay for, including to bypass the initial boarding pass and ID check with a $179/year subscription to CLEAR.

 Some Washington lawmakers, though, worry facial recognition is being introduced faster than regulations can keep up.